SDC-Team-LastMinute/CarND-Capstone/README.md

 * Idea to use tensorflow object api came from - https://medium.com/@anthony_sarkis/self-driving-cars-implementing-real-time-traffic-light-detection-and-classification-in-2017-7d9ae8df1c58
 * Network model choice based in inference speed and initial pretraining accuracy of detecting traffic light on udacity sim and real course images.
 	* Idea was to try models from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md and pick one that has good inference time with good accuracy - detecting traffic lights out of the box.
 After some experimentation, the faster_rcnn_inception_v2_coco model was chosen.
 	* Sample traffic light data was collected from both the simulator and from udacity provided bags for the real course - capturing was done using image_exporter from ros while running the simulator as well as playing before mentioned udacity rosbags.
 Dataset preparation was done according to https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md.
-Dataset specs (add table with number of samples)
 	* NN for real and sim were trained separately, due to inferencing issues when trained together.
 Training was done with transfer learning using already pretrained faster_rcnn_inception_v2_coco model (started from models fine_tune_checkpoint - https://github.com/tensorflow/models/blob/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/object_detection/g3doc/configuring_jobs.md)

 ### Native Installation